SYNwall/SYNwall_distrib/README.md

 See role README for details.

-# Manage ansible role with AWX
+# Manage Ansible role with AWX

 You can use this role, import it in AWX and manage your devices from there: